ICAXIS-2024/documentation/index.md

 ---
 layout: default
-title: Demo Site Front Page
+title: Demo Site Front Page2
 ---

 This is the demo site for the [GitBook-inspired documentation theme for Jekyll](https://github.com/adamrehn/jekyll-theme-gitbook).
 You can find the source code for this demo site here: <https://github.com/adamrehn/jekyll-theme-gitbook-demo>.